freakone/CarND-Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I haven't implemented any averaging of the windows, so they jump between the frames.
-It would be required to have it.

-The second issue that could be handled is detection of the vehicles on the lanes that are separated by the road barriers.
+An issue is that could be handled is detection of the vehicles on the lanes that are separated by the road barriers.